Skip to navigation Skip to content Skip to footer

 Culture Care Connection is an online learning and resource center developed by Stratis Health with the support and partnership of UCare.
 It is designed to support healthcare providers in delivering culturally responsive care.
 Culture Care Connection offers a wealth of resources, including:

-• Language Resources: This section provides patient-facing communication tools and educational materials specifically translated for the threshold languages spoken by a significant portion of UCare members (as defined by U.S. Census data).
+• Language Resources for Minnesota Health Care Professionals: This section provides patient-facing communication tools and educational materials specifically translated for the threshold languages spoken by a significant portion of UCare members (as defined by U.S. Census data).

-• Training Resources: Culture Care Connection offers various training resources for healthcare professionals on effectively providing language services and delivering culturally competent care.
+• Training Resources: Culture Care Connection offers various training resources for healthcare professionals on effectively providing language services and delivering culturally congruent care.

 Additional Resources to Enhance Communication